 There’s no temperature display or gauge or marks of any kind on the dial so if your job requires you to reach and hold an exact temperature, you’ll have to use an infrared thermometer and a lot of trial and error.

 The Porter-Cable PC1500HG also features a 1500 watt motor but it isn’t as powerful as the DEWALT model mentioned above, blowing only 10CFM max.
 Even the temperature range is a little lower.
 At low fan speed, it will go from 120 to 900ºF and from 130 to 1100ºF at high speed.

 Once again, this may or may not be a good thing depending on the kind of work you do.
 Not all jobs require a huge air output and high-temperature settings.
 Always use the right tool for the right job or the results could be deceiving.

 The only real drawback with this one is the length of the power cord.
 At only 6 feet long, I find it a little short but you can always connect it to a longer extension cord and the problem is gone.
 I personally connect all my electrical tools to a 25 feet power cord reel when I work.

-A heat gun equipped with a 12.5A motor outputting 1500w like the Genesis GHG1550A is perfect to easily perform standard tasks like stripping paint, removing stickers and decals, and thawing frozen pipes.
-At higher temperature setting, you can even use it to loosen rusted nuts and bolts and even safely light your charcoal grill without zip-fuel!
+A heat gun equipped with a 12.5A motor outputting 1500W like the Genesis GHG1550A is perfect to easily perform standard tasks like stripping paint, removing stickers and decals, and thawing frozen pipes.
+At a higher temperature setting, you can even use it to loosen rusted nuts and bolts.
+You can even safely light your charcoal grill without zip-fuel!

 Overall, this Genesis heat gun is perfect for DIYers and everybody on a tight budget.